 Only one discount type is applicable per registration, the following discounts are available:

 Multiple registration discount: three or more registrations from the same organisation receive a 20% discount.
-Apply the coupon code Multi18 at the checkout.
+Apply the coupon code Group18 at the checkout.

-Multiple training course discount: attend two CASANZ training courses in one calendar year and receive a further 10% discount on all training courses within that year.
+Multiple training course discount: attend two CASANZ training courses in one calendar year and receive a further 10% discount on the third and all training courses within that year.
 Apply the coupon code Multi18 at the checkout.

 Government employee discount: 10% discount on the early bird member rate is available for all government employees regardless of membership status.
 Apply the coupon code Government at the checkout.